2021 Riders

 1928 Harley-Davidson JD

-Hi- My name is Joe Chance of Westphalia Iowa, & rider #108 in the 2020 Motorcycle Cannonball.
-I’m an auto body technician at Creative Concepts located in Harlan, IA.
+Hi my name is Joe Chance of Westphalia Iowa and I am the writer of 108 in the 2021 motorcycle Cannonball.
+I’m an auto body technician at Creative concepts located in Harlan Iowa.
 Fixing wrecked vehicles is what I do most of the time, but painting motorcycles is my passion.
-Team Not A Chance includes me, my wife Trisha, Stepson...Read More
+Team Not a Chance includes me...Read More

 #111 Jim Miner